 AP Testing requires a \$94.00 fee.
 Students who are on free or reduced lunch may apply for a fee waiver.
 Even students who do not qualify for free or reduced lunch may have their fees paid through a grant from the Barberton Community Foundation.
 If student signs up and does not take test, the student may be required to reimburse for the cost of the test.
 See the Guidance Department for more information.
-Test dates for AP will be May 3, 2021 - May 13, 2021.
+Dates for AP Testing will be May 1st - May 10th, 2024.